Aishaarain/ResumeTracker/README.md

 👉 **Cross-Device Compatibility**: Fully responsive design that works seamlessly across all devices.

-👉 **Modern UI/UX**: Clean, responsive design built with Tailwind CSS and shadcn/ui for a sleek user experience.
+👉 **Modern UI/UX**: Clean, responsive design built with Tailwind CSS.

 And many more, including code architecture and reusability.